weinstockj/PACER_analyses/README.md

 See [here](finemapping_tcl1a.Rmd) for our analysis that performs finemapping of the TCL1A locus using SuSIE.

+## PACER theoretical simulations
+See [here](https://github.com/weinstockj/hsc_simulation) for a repo containing code to run simulations of passenger count accumulation in HSCs.

 ## Data availability
 Please see the data availability statement in the paper.
 The data required to reproduce these analysis is available through dbGaP.